pootiney/Game-Design-face-emotion-recognition-autism/README.md

 The game remember wher the player exit playing.

-The game remeber the last time we turn the soun off or on.
+The game remeber the last time we turn the sound off or on.

 > Questions That arises:
 >1.
 How does exit button works?